 Buyer’s Guide – How to Choose the Best Ratcheting Screwdriver

-The overall size is a consideration for both comfort and the ability to exert force.
+The overall size is a consideration for comfort and the ability to exert force.
 Smaller handles are more difficult to put a lot of power on, while larger handles may not fit where you need them to.
-Ideally, you’d have the use of both a standard and a precision handle, one for each use.
+Ideally, you can select a brand with a standard and a precision handle.

 Not all brands list the maximum torque of the ratcheting mechanism.
-However, this is a good guide to the level of punishment the mechanism will take.
-While you don’t necessarily need an especially durable one for every application, particularly delicate ones, a powerful driver will give you more versatility when it comes to heavier duty projects.
+However, it shows the level of punishment the mechanism will take.
+While you don’t necessarily need an incredibly durable one for every application, a powerful driver will give you more versatility for heavier-duty projects.

-Bit storage is a continual problem for any handy person.
-A fistful of loose bits gets lost easily.
-So, the best screwdrivers will come equipped with an easy way to store the bits.
-This could be a separate case or in-handle storage.
+The bit storage is a problem if a fistful of loose bits gets lost easily.
+So, the best screwdrivers come equipped with an easy way to store the bits.
+It could be a separate case or in-handle storage.
 Regardless of the form, an easy-to-use method for bit storage is essential.

 Number and Type of Bits Included

-In order to be as versatile as possible, a screwdriver should come with as many different varieties of bits as possible.
-If a given driver doesn’t come with a lot of bits, special attention should be paid to the types of bits available.
-The need to purchase new bits for a new driver because it doesn’t come with the right ones can be frustrating.
+To be as versatile as possible, a screwdriver should come with as many bits as possible.
+If a driver doesn’t come with many bits, special attention should be paid to the types of bits available.

 We hope these reviews have been helpful as you look for the perfect ratcheting screwdriver.
 Our top pick is the Craftsman CMHT68001 Ratcheting Screwdriver.
-With its wide selection of bits and telescoping bit extension, it’s an extremely versatile powerful tool.
-If you’re working on a budget, the best value is the Stanley 66-358 Stubby Ratcheting Screwdriver.
-It comes with all the critical bits you need and a powerful ratcheting mechanism, making it a good selection for many applications.
+Its wide selection of bits and telescoping bit extension makes it an extremely versatile tool.
+If you’re working on a budget, our best-value pick is the Stanley 66-358 Stubby Ratcheting Screwdriver.
+It comes with all the critical bits and a powerful ratcheting mechanism, making it a good selection for many applications.